EmanueleZini/EmanueleZini/README.md

 My favorite project so far is **MonKey**, an **e-commerce website simulation** I built during university.

-If you’d like to follow my journey to becoming a better software engineer, connect with me on my socials! 🌱
+If you’d like to follow my journey to becoming a better software engineer, connect with me on my [**socials**](https://allmylinks.com/emanuelezn)! 🌱

 ---